Security-Onion-Solutions/securityonion-docs/pcap.rst

 :ref:`soc` gives you access to our PCAP interface.
 This interface allows you to access your full packet capture that was recorded by :ref:`stenographer`.

-You can pivot to PCAP from :ref:`alerts`, :ref:`hunt`, and :ref:`kibana`.
+In most cases, you'll pivot to PCAP from a particular event in :ref:`alerts` or :ref:`hunt`.
 Alternatively, you can go directly to the PCAP interface and then put in your search criteria to search for a particular stream.

 .. image:: images/pcap-add-job.png
   :target: _images/pcap-add-job.png